REMASOL® JUS-DIP™ – A CASE STUDY

 - The lack of space for shell infrastructure

-- The set-up and stabilization time prior to use
+- The set-up and stabilisation time prior to use

 - To reduce exposure to refractory dust during slurry make-up